igorrochadasilva/rocketseat-backend-2023/Projeto_3/api-solid/readme.md

 Questão 4.
 Como um Refresh Token é diferente de um Access Token?
 Resposta
 Um Refresh Token é usado para solicitar um novo Access Token, enquanto um Access Token é usado para acessar recursos do aplicativo.

+## CI/CD da Aplicação

+**Executando testes unitários no CI**

+In this class you will learn about CI/CD, its advantages and how to implement it.
+A GitHub Action will be created to run the unit tests automatically every time a push is made to the repository.
+This will help ensure that the code is working correctly before being merged into the main agency.

+**Executando testes E2E no CI**